-(1) Basic Approach to Corporate Governance (as of April 19, 2024)
+(1) Basic Approach to Corporate Governance

 The Ajinomoto Group positions corporate governance as one of the most important aspects of its management foundation for strengthening ASV Management and achieving its 2030 vision.
 Toward 2030, we will accelerate our ASV Management in order to realize our goals of "extending the healthy life expectancy of one billion people" and "reducing our environmental impact by 50%"by promoting sustainability in conjunction with solutions to health and nutritional issues, which are connected through food systems.
 Furthermore, to enhance the effectiveness of ASV Management, we select a Company with Three Committees that clearly separate supervision and execution by balancing "supervision of appropriate execution that reflects the opinions of stakeholders" and "speedy business execution."
-The Board of Directors consists of a variety of Directors, and indicates major direction by discussing and examining important management matters that greatly affect corporate value, supports risk-taking of execution, verifies the validity of execution processes and results, and appropriately supervises execution.
+The Board of Directors consists of a variety of Directors who, in order to ensure the mid-to-long term enhancement of corporate value, indicate a major direction by discussing and examining important management matters that greatly affect corporate value, support risk-taking of execution, verify the validity of execution processes and results, and appropriately supervise execution.
 On the other hand, the execution, the Chief Executive Officer who has been greatly delegated authority from the Board of Directors will take the lead in making decisions for important business execution at the Executive Committee, will realize sustainable enhancement of corporate value as one team.
 To closely communicate between the Board of Directors and the Executive Committee, governance rules are established based on the Company's approach to enhance corporate value, proposals and reports are made from the Executive Committee to the Board of Directors, and deliberations and resolutions are made by the Board of Directors.